Truman State University logo

 School of Arts and Humanities

-Home to departments like Art and Design, Communication and Theatre Arts, English, Music, and Social Sciences.
-Offers degrees in fields such as Art, Classics, Criminal Justice Studies, History, Music, Political Science, and Theatre.
+Home to departments such as Art and Design, Communication and Theatre Arts, English, Music, and Social Sciences.
+Offers degrees in subjects like Art, Classics, Communication, History, Political Science, and Theatre.

 🔬